-As such, principal investigators (PIs) and their study teams may be required to outline the data manangement and security procedures in the eResearch IRB application for IRB review.
+As such, principal investigators (PIs) and their study teams may be required to outline the data management and security procedures in the eResearch IRB application for IRB review.
+In addition to the information provided in responses to specific eResearch application questions, you may be required to provide a Data Management and Security Protocol.
 IRB-HSBS recommends that research teams consistently follow the core data security controls, whether or not the research involves the collection of personally-identifiable data.

-- If it is necessary to use portable devices for initial collection of identifiers, the data files should be encrypted and the identifiers moved to a secure system as soon as possible.
-The portable device(s) should be locked up in a secure location when it is not in use.
-The PI should consult with their departmental IT Security Liaison to discuss how to correctly configure desktop computers, laptops, and other external devices for safe use in the collection and storage of research data.
+- If it is necessary to use portable devices for initial collection or storage of identifiers, the data files should be encrypted and the identifiers moved to a secure system as soon as possible after collection.
+The portable device(s) should be locked up in a secure location when not in use.
+The PI should consult with their departmental IT Security Unit Liaison (SUL) to discuss how to correctly configure desktop computers, laptops, and other devices for safe use in the collection and storage of research data.

-If utilizing any cloud-computing services, the PI must follow the U-M safecomputing guidelines (see Resources below).
+- If utilizing any cloud-computing services, the PI must follow the U-M safecomputing guidelines (see Resources below) and UM IT policies.

 - If the research design allows, the PI should delete or destroy identifiable information as soon as possible after collection.

 The IRB often finds that the terms anonymous, confidential, and de-identified are used incorrectly.
 Knowing the correct use of these terms can help you determine the appropriate data management and security procedures for your project.

 Data are anonymous if no one, not even the researcher, can connect the data to the individual who provided it.
 No identifying information is collected from the individual, including direct identifiers such as name, address or student identification number.